-If you are the spouse (same or opposite sex)/civil union partner/domestic partner of an employee and are covered by a Citi-sponsored medical, dental, or vision plan (or your claims can be reimbursed through your spouse's (same or opposite sex)/civil union partner's/domestic partner's HCSA or LPSA) and you lose coverage under a Citi-sponsored group health plan for any of the following four reasons on the day before the qualifying event, you are a qualified beneficiary and have the right to elect continuation coverage for yourself:
+If you are the spouse (same- or opposite-sex)/civil union partner/domestic partner of an employee and are covered by the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan (or your claims can be reimbursed through your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's HCSA or LPSA) and you lose coverage under a Citi-sponsored group health plan for any of the following four reasons on the day before the qualifying event, you are a qualified beneficiary and have the right to elect continuation coverage for yourself:

-- 1. The death of your spouse (same or opposite sex)/civil union partner/domestic partner; - The termination of your spouse's (same or opposite sex)/civil union partner's/domestic partner's employment (for reasons other than your spouse's (same or opposite sex)/civil union partner's/domestic partner's gross misconduct) or a reduction in your spouse's (same or opposite sex)/civil union partner's/domestic partner's hours of employment; - Divorce or legal separation from your spouse (same or opposite sex) or the termination of your civil union partnership/domestic partnership; or - 4.
-Your spouse's (same or opposite sex)/civil union partner's/domestic partner's entitlement to Medicare.
+- 1. The death of your spouse (same- or opposite-sex)/civil union partner/domestic partner; - The termination of your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's employment (for reasons other than your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's gross misconduct) or a reduction in your spouse's (same- or oppositesex)/civil union partner's/domestic partner's hours of employment; - 3.
+Divorce or legal separation from your spouse (same- or opposite-sex) or the termination of your civil union partnership/domestic partnership; or - Your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's entitlement to Medicare.

-If you are a covered dependent child of an employee who is covered by a Citi-sponsored medical, dental, or vision plan or HCSA or LPSA on the day before the qualifying event and you lose coverage under a Citi-sponsored group health plan for any of the following five reasons, you are also a qualified beneficiary and have the right to continuation coverage:
+If you are a covered dependent child of an employee who is covered by the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, the Citigroup Vision Benefit Plan or HCSA or LPSA on the day before the qualifying event and you lose coverage under a Citi-sponsored group health plan for any of the following five reasons, you are also a qualified beneficiary and have the right to continuation coverage:

 - 1. The death of the employee; - 2.
 The termination of the employee's employment (for reasons other than the employee's gross misconduct) or a reduction in the employee's hours of employment; - 3.
 The employee's divorce or legal separation; - 4.
-The employee's entitlement to Medicare; or - 5.
-You cease to be a "dependent child" under the Citisponsored medical, dental, or vision plan or HCSA or LPSA.
+The employee's entitlement to Medicare; or - You cease to be a "dependent child" under the Citi-sponsored medical, dental, or vision plan or HCSA or LPSA.